justbetter/statamic-meta-templates/README.md

 If you are not using any SEO addons or you don't have these fields on your collection you will have to add these manually.

 This addon also only adds the metadata to your entries, it won't display it on your frontend.
 This should be done by your SEO addon or your theme.

-## Installation

-After installing this addon you should publish the vendor of this addon as explained below.

 ## Config